flipacholas/Architecture-of-consoles/articles/playstation.Rmd.md

 ![Basic GPU command pipeline.](commands.png){.tab-float}

 To start with, the CPU sends geometry data (vertices) to the GPU by filling its internal 64-byte FIFO buffer with **commands** (up to three).
+These commands may request to GPU to render something, change a setting or manipulate VRAM.

-Essentially, a command states how and where to draw one primitive.
+Essentially, a render command states how and where to draw a primitive.
+The GPU can individually draw **lines**, **rectangles** and **triangles** - the latter is the fundamental ingredient for composing rich 3D models.

 Once the geometry is received, **clipping** is applied to skip operations over unseen polygons (residing outside the camera's viewport).